Sarthak2656/21052616_FrokerBackendAssignment/README.md

 ![Screenshot 2024-07-21 015634](https://github.com/user-attachments/assets/01f06001-7e54-414c-930f-4a38aef6afd6)

+First run the server by navigating to the folder using cd command and then run the server using node app.js.
+Then you can use either postman or a web browser to find the output.
 To find the output on a website for a more user-friendly experience without using postman, type http://localhost:5000/ on your web browser for the JSON outputs.